turingschool-examples/react-router-example/README.md

 ### Types of routers

-* `BrowserRouter`: A <Router> that uses the HTML5 history API (pushState, replaceState and the popstate event) to keep your UI in sync with the URL.
+* `BrowserRouter`: A Router that uses the HTML5 history API (pushState, replaceState and the popstate event) to keep your UI in sync with the URL.
-* `HashRouter`: A <Router> that uses the hash portion of the URL (i.e. window.location.hash) to keep your UI in sync with the URL.
+* `HashRouter`: A Router that uses the hash portion of the URL (i.e. window.location.hash) to keep your UI in sync with the URL.

+We will be focusing on `BrowserRouter` since we want our users to be able to bookmork specific paths and utilize their forward/back buttons.

+There are a few more tools we get with React Router that are important to know about:

+##### Route

+#### Link && NavLink

+#### Redirect

+#### Switch